 Furthermore, because of the amazing artistry of our guest artists and faculty, students are often encouraged to sit in lessons of other students, attend masterclasses and lectures during the day.
 Of course, the evening masterclasses with John Perry are unquestionably mandatory.

 Therefore, students can expect to practice approximately 4 hours a day on a grand piano.
-Students staying in the dormitories will be taken to the Music Building at 8.30am in the morning where they can expect to enjoy 2 hours in a practice room before lunch.
 We will then have Sign-Up Sheets for students to practice during the day and in the evening.
 Students are expected to keep to a 2 hour limit in signing up for practice.
 Despite this limit, should certain rooms be vacant and the nobody has signed up, naturally students will not be limited in that regard to practice some more.

 Please bear in mind that practicing is by no means the sole source of enrichment for a pianist and musician.
 Hearing a teacher demonstrate during a masterclass, hearing other students interpret pieces, attending a lecture by our guest artists, and discussing music with fellow musicians can often be just as nourishing and stimulating.